Your privacy is really important to us, why not watch our short video which explains exactly how we collect and use the information you supply to us.

 In order to do this, we use the legal basis of 'Legitimate Interest' which allows collection of data where these circumstances apply:

-The options you will be presented with are as follows:
+The options you may be presented with are as follows:

 One exception to this is that when you make a purchase we will continue to send you our catalogues using the reasoning of legitimate interest.
 This will enable us to keep you up to date with our latest collections and offers.
 However, you are given the option to opt out of that also.
 The initial registration page will state "From time to time we will contact you via post about our products, relevant offers, news and competitions by post.".